Garmega/metrofit/README.md

 # Metrofit (Developer Preview)

 A cross-layer communication tool for Square's Retrofit.

+**This document is draft and may not be completely accurate**

 ---